CKs-Technology-News/PrivacyTools/README.md

 ## [File-Sharing](#file-sharing)

+Keep in mind that most services are not fully open source or their back-end is closed.

 - [0x0](https://0x0.st/) – File URLs are valid for at least 30 days.
 - [AnonFiles](https://anonfiles.com/) – Quick and easy share files.
 - [Arbore](https://arbo.re/) – A free and open-source file sharing application that enables you to send your pictures, documents, files to your contacts privately and without limits.
 - [Anoxinon Share (50 MB)](https://share.anoxinon.de/) – Clean and simple file-sharing made in Germany.
 - [Bitwarden Send](https://bitwarden.com/products/send/) – A trusted way to securely share information directly with anyone.
+- [Blindsend](https://github.com/blindnet-io/blindsend) – Open source tool for private, end-to-end encrypted file exchange.
 - [BorgBase](https://www.borgbase.com/) – Secure encrypted backup hosting service that offers 10 GB free storage forever.
 - [Disroot Upload (2 GB)](https://upload.disroot.org/) – Simple and easy file sharing.
 - [dotfilesync](https://github.com/snvishna/dotfilesync) – Sync your dotfiles into a private GitHub gist.